Nava Rozolyo: Legal proceedings

 In 2024, Rozolyo and other protest members filed a 2.4 million shekel lawsuit against Yinon Magal for publicizing their personal phone numbers, breach of privacy, harassment, and slandering.

 In May 2024, Yair Netanyahu filed a motion for a restraining order against Rozolyo, claiming that she posed a risk to his personal safety.
 The motion was denied by the court.

 In March 2025, Sara Netanyahu, wife of Prime Minister Benjamin Netanyahu, filed for a restraining order against Rozolyo and journalist Uri Misgav stating that the two "posed a real threat" to her life.
 In her defense, Rozolyo stated that the only time she came face-to-face with Netanyahu was when the two met at the judicial hearing and that her protest activities are non-violent and legal.
 The restraining order was later reversed later in May of that year.

 That same month, the court dismissed a libel suit against Rozolyo filed by Shmulik Silman, husband of Environment Minister, Idit Silman, in regards to a tweet by Rozolyo calling to protest against the Silmans at the airport.

 In April 2025, the head of the Shin Bet, Ronen Bar, in affidavit to the Supreme Court, cited Rozolyo as one of the protest activists which he was asked to "take care of" by Prime Minister Benjamin Netanyahu.

 In May 2025 during his trial, Benjamin Netanyahu testified that he had filed a lawsuit against Rozolyo.

+Political activity

+In June 2026, Rozolyo announced that she is joining The Democrats party led by Yair Golan.
+In the primary elections held on July 20, 2026, ahead of the 2026 Israeli legislative election, Rozolyo came in at number sixteen on the slate.